 Convict Connections - Chapter 4

 A transportee's journey from freedom in the East Riding of Yorkshire to incarceration in New South Wales or Van Diemen's Land could last months and even years.
-Often the convicts were held in prisons or prison hulks for months prior to their transportation.
+The convicts were often held in prisons or hulks for months before their transportation.

 For more details on the ships which carried our convicts to Australia, choose 'The Convict Ships' in the dropdown below.

 The journey began when the suspect was apprehended, perhaps by the victim of the crime or by local constables.
 A justice of the peace would then commit the suspect to gaol if he felt there was a case to be answered.
 For crimes that were not punishable by death, a prisoner apprehended in the East Riding of Yorkshire might be committed to gaol in Beverley or Hull.
 For more serious crimes, the criminal was taken to York gaol.

 The suspect was then tried in the quarter sessions in Beverley or Hull if the crime was less serious, and in the Assizes (in York) if the crime carried a possible death sentence.
 If the court found the defendant guilty, and the justices of the peace decided on a sentence of transportation, the criminal would return to the local gaol for a few days or weeks until arrangements could be made for onward transportation.